 AVANT has entered into various license and development agreements with pharmaceutical and biotechnology companies.
-The terms of the agreements can include non-refundable license fees, funding of research and development, payments based upon achievement of certain milestones and royalties on net product sales.
-Non-refundable license fees are recognized as product development and licensing revenue when AVANT has a contractual right to receive such payments, provided a contractual arrangement exists, the contract price is fixed or determinable, the collection of the resulting receivable is reasonably assured and AVANT has no further performance obligations under the license agreement.
+The terms of the agreements typically include non-refundable license fees, funding of research and development, payments based upon achievement of certain milestones and royalties on net product sales.
+Non-refundable license fees are recognized as contract and license fee revenue when AVANT has a contractual right to receive such payments, provided a contractual arrangement exists, the contract price is fixed or determinable, the collection of the resulting receivable is reasonably assured and AVANT has no further performance obligations under the license agreement.
 When AVANT has performance obligations under the terms of a contact, non-refundable fees are recognized as revenue as AVANT completes its obligations.
 Where AVANT's level of effort is relatively constant over the performance period, the revenue is recognized on a straight-line basis.
-Revenue is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned as of the period ending date.
+Revenue is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined using the straight-line basis, as of the period ending date.
 The determination of the performance period involves judgment on management's part.
 Funding of research and development is recognized over the term of the applicable contract as costs are incurred related to that contract.